dennisprangle/JRnotebooks/README.md

 # JRnotebooks
-Jupyter notebooks for Jumping Rivers course
+Jupyter notebooks for a Jumping Rivers course: Introduction to Deep Learning with Tensorflow